team113sanger/uveal_melanoma_specific_vulnerabilities/README.md

 - Filters DepMap and UVM data for only common genes

 ### Calculate Fold Changes and Plotting
-Results tables are in `processed_data`.
+Results tables are in `results`.
 Output plots are in `plots`.

 `uvm_vs_depmap.R`:
-- Ranks the beta scores in UVM, SKCM and Pan-cancer groups
+- Ranks the beta scores in UVM and Pan-cancer groups
-- Calculates fold changes for 'UVM vs SKCM' and 'UVM vs Pan-cancer'
+- Calculates fold changes for 'UVM vs Pan-cancer'
 - Plots boxplots of ranks for the top 10 UVM specific significant genes
 - Plots volcano plots of fold changes, highlighting significantly upregulated or downregulated genes